-The PSAC Regional Council Representative responsible for equity issues in general or specifically for an equity group, through the Regional Office, is available to assist members who wish to initiate the formation of a Regional Human Rights or Regional Equity Committee .
+The PSAC Regional Council Representative responsible for Women, through the regional office, is available to assist women who wish to initiate the formation of a Regional Women's Committee.
 The following are the steps involved:

-- Interested members submit a motion to their local, e.g., "Be it resolved that our local initiate steps to form a Regional (type of committee) Committee in (name of region)." - Members should be prepared to speak in support of the motion.
-It is also useful to discuss the proposed committee with the local executive officers prior to the motion being presented.
-This gives the executive an opportunity to ask questions and learn about the role of the committee. - Where the local belongs to a component, the Local President writes to the Component President to request that the component seek approval from the Alliance Executive Committee (AEC) to form a Regional Human Rights or Regional Equity Committee .
-The component submits the request to the Regional Executive Vice-President (REVP) responsible for that region. - In the case of directly chartered locals (DCLs) the Local President writes to the Regional Executive Vice-President responsible for that DCL, requesting approval to form a Regional Human Rights or Regional Equity Committee.
+- Interested women submit motions to their locals, e.g., "Be it resolved that our local initiate steps to form a Regional Women's Committee in (name of region)." - Women should be prepared to speak in support of the motion.
+It is also useful to discuss the proposed Committee with the local executive officers prior to the motion being presented.
+This gives the Executive an opportunity to ask questions and learn about the role of the Committee. - Where the local belongs to a component, the local President writes to the component President to request the component seek approval from the Alliance Executive Committee (AEC) to form a Regional Women's Committee.
+The component submits the request to the Regional Executive Vice- President responsible for that region. - In the case of Directly Chartered Locals (DCLs) the local President writes to the Regional Executive Vice President responsible for that DCL, requesting approval to form a Regional Women's Committee.

-- When at least three components or DCLs have submitted a request from a given geographic area, the responsible REVP places these requests before the AEC for approval .
-(Note: There may be exceptions to this requirement if there are not enough components and/or directly chartered locals in the geographic area and if there is evidence that the committee can be viable). - Once approval is granted, all locals in the jurisdiction of the proposed Regional Human Rights or Regional Equity Committee are notified .
+- When at least three components or DCLs have submitted a request from a given geographic area, the responsible REVP places these requests before the AEC for approval.
+(Note: There may be exceptions to this requirement if there are not enough components and/or DCLs in the geographic area and if there is evidence that the committee can be viable). - Once approval is granted, all locals in the jurisdiction of the proposed Regional Women's Committee are notified.
 Also at this time, the Committee may request a start-up grant to cover the expenses of initial organizing activities.
-A grant of \$500 is available for this purpose. - A founding meeting of the approved Regional Committee is held .
-At this meeting, the Committee receives its charter and officially becomes an established Regional Equity Committee (e.g. Human Rights Committee or a Regional Indigenous Circle, Regional Pride Committee, Regional Access Committee, or Regional Racially Visible Committee (RVAC/RVC).
-The members in attendance decide who will be the official representatives from their respective locals .
+A grant of \$500 is available for this purpose. - A founding meeting of the approved Regional Women's Committee is held.
+At this meeting, the Committee receives its charter and officially becomes an established Regional Women's Committee.
+The women members in attendance decide who will be the official representatives from their respective locals.
 They also choose a Chairperson, Treasurer, and Secretary.